Master’s in Forensic Nursing (MSN)

 Graduate programs in forensic nursing can vary dramatically when it comes to cost.
 Aside from the main expense of tuition, students will be responsible for school fees, textbooks, and other course materials.
 To provide an example, Aspen University's RN to MSN bridge program in forensic nursing costs an estimated $18,525 in tuition, not including fees.
-It's important to remember that costs may differ between full master's degree programs in forensic nursing, and shorter certificate programs.
+It's important to remember that costs may differ between full master's degree programs in forensic nursing and shorter certificate programs.

-Master's-level forensic nursing programs can require anywhere from 36 to 51 credit hours.
-Generally, students can finish the program in two years of full-time study, or three years of part-time study.
+Masters-level forensic nursing programs can require anywhere from 36 to 51 credit hours.
+Generally, students can finish the program in two years of full-time study or three years of part-time study.
 Some schools also offer forensic nursing certificate programs, which are shorter in length and designed for BSN or MSN educated nurses to specialize in the field.
 These typically require around 20 credits to complete.

 As hands-on residencies are required as part of the forensic nursing curriculum, students should research which hospitals and facilities their school of choice is affiliated with.
-Many schools help students find and fulfill any internship/externship requirements, and may be able to assist students who are employed with working them around their schedules.
+Many schools help students find and fulfill any internship/externship requirements, and may be able to assist students who are employed by working them around their schedules.

 Students generally have the choice of completing their forensic nursing programs online or in a traditional on-site classroom format.
 There are often also "hybrid" programs that combine online courses with limited campus visits.
 Students should inquire with their school of choice to find out all the program delivery options before they enroll.